Madan Lal: Coaching career

 He was member of the Selection Committee from 2000 and 2001.
 He joined and served as the coach of the Delhi Giants (known as the Delhi Jets till 2008) in the Indian Cricket League till it became defunct.
 He later applied for BCCI's amnesty offer since the ICL was not a recognized Twenty20 League.

 Madan Lal run a cricket academy in Siri Fort Sports Complex, Delhi.
 He was appointed as chief coach of the Sanjay Jagdale MPCA Academy in 2010.

 Political career

 In March 2009, the Indian National Congress decided to field Madan Lal as their candidate for the Hamirpur Parliamentary constituency bye elections in Himachal Pradesh.
 Madan Lal was chosen to contest the bye elections against Anurag Thakur, son of the Himachal Pradesh BJP leader, Prem Kumar Dhumal.

 Acting career

-In April 2013, Madan Lal appeared on a crime show called Hum Ne Li Hai- Shapath on Life OK at 9 pm.
+In April 2013, Madan Lal appeared on a crime show called Hum Ne Li Hai- Shapath.